 Recess.
 It was a huge part of our homeschool years, but for most young children who go into a school setting, what used to be a basic part of growing up has, in most cases, been shelved.
-But hopefully in some states, change may be coming as we shall see!

 Teachers say their students have a hard time focusing in class.
 Some children feel ‘ready to explode’!
 They can’t even sit still during critical testing periods.
 It’s as though they are naturally wired for playing, running and jumping, as opposed to constant sitting, studying and reciting.